Termites or white ants are present in almost any geographical conditions. So, the termite problem exists in the entire world.

 Termites cannot survive extreme hot or cold temperatures.
 They die when the temperature is above 121 degrees and below -21 degrees.

 Placing wooden furniture in a hot area will kill them.
-Burning sun can help you with this.
-Also, to cool the object liquid nitrogen can be used.
+Placing a termite infested piece of furniture in the hot sun can do the trick.
+Also to cool an object, liquid nitrogen can be used.

 Hydrogen Borate

-Known as Boric acid is a pesticide which will kill the termites effectively.
-Using paint with borate on wooden surfaces will curb your chances of getting infected.
+Also known as Boric acid.
+This is a pesticide which will kill termites effectively.
+Using paint with borate on wooden surfaces will curb your chances of the wood being affected.

-You can make a spray with water and hydrogen borate powder and spray it on the wooden surface.
-It ensures to kill all the termites in any wood product.
-But, be aware they cause a specific reaction in humans and pets.
-You cannot use this when you are staying in that place.
+You can make a spray with water and hydrogen borate powder and spray it on wooden surfaces.
+This is an effective way to kill termites in any wood product.
+But, be aware that boric acid can cause a reaction in humans and pets.
+You cannot use this when you are staying in a place.

 Essential Oils

-Oils like clove oil, cedarwood oil when applied on surface will eradicate termites.
-Clove oil is proven to kill 100% of the termite infestation in 2 days.
+Oils like clove oil and cedarwood essential oil when applied to a wooden surface, can help to eradicate termites.
+Clove oil is proven to kill 100% of a termite infestation in 2 days!

-Other oils you can use includes, vetiver, eucalyptus, cassia leaf, etc.
+Other oils you can use includes, vetiver, eucalyptus and cassia leaf.

 Paper Station

-Termites feed on any form of wood and like anything that has origins from wood, like paper, cardboard, books, etc. You can place any one of these things near the infested area as a trap.
+Termites feed on any form of wood, including anything that has origins from wood, like paper, cardboard, books, etc. You can place any one of these things near the infested area as a trap.

 Vinegar

-Mix 1 part of vinegar with ¼ part of water and spray it on termite-infested area twice a day for 3 days.
-By 3rd day you can see termites dying.
+Mix 1 part vinegar with ¼ part of water and spray it on termite-infested areas twice a day for 3 days.
+By the 3rd day you will start to see termites dying.

 Nematode Worms

-These worms are proven as the best hack for getting rid of termites.
+These worms are proven to be the best hack for getting rid of termites.
 All you need to do is mix this commercially available mixture with water and spray.

-Nematode worms are 100% safe on humans, plants, and pets.
-So you need not worry.
+Nematode worms are 100% safe around humans, plants, and pets.
+So there’s no need to worry.

 Conclusion

-Check for your home surroundings, any tree branch in contact with soil and moisture, clean dead plant debris and maintain proper hygiene inside the home.
+Be vigilant in checking your home surroundings.
+Check any tree branch that is in contact with soil and moisture, and clean dead plant debris and maintain proper hygiene inside the home.